jyan366/Sendy-Retail/README.md

  ![Our Brands Section](/readme-images/ourbrands-section.jpeg)

 #### Contact Us Section
-o	This section allows for prospective clients to redirect to our “Contact Us” page. o	The “Contact Us” button changes background colour opacity when hovered over. o	This section is fully responsive, with elements sized based off viewport width and orientation changing to horizontal on mobile.
+* This section allows for prospective clients to redirect to our “Contact Us” page.
+* The “Contact Us” button changes background colour opacity when hovered over.
+* This section is fully responsive, with elements sized based off viewport width and orientation changing to horizontal on mobile.

  ![Contact Us Section](/readme-images/contactus-section.jpeg)

 #### Footer
-o	The Footer provide the user with further information on our business, as well as direct contact information. o	Font Awesome icons are used here to make this section visually appealing. o	The Footer is consistent across all three pages.
+* The Footer provide the user with further information on our business, as well as direct contact information.
+* Font Awesome icons are used here to make this section visually appealing.
+* The Footer is consistent across all three pages.
   ![Footer](/readme-images/footer.jpeg)

 #### Our Brands Page
-o	This page serves as social proof for our business, showing the nine brands we currently work with. o	Upon hovering a pointer appears, as well as an orange border, encouraging the user to click the images.
-Each image opens a link to the website of each brand. o	The images are displayed in columns of three, two and one on different screen sizes.
+* This page serves as social proof for our business, showing the nine brands we currently work with.
+* Upon hovering a pointer appears, as well as an orange border, encouraging the user to click the images.
+Each image opens a link to the website of each brand.
+* The images are displayed in columns of three, two and one on different screen sizes.

  ![Our Brands Page](/readme-images/ourbrands-page.jpeg)

 #### Contact Us Page
-o	This page provides the user with an interactive map of our warehouse, as well as a Contact Form. o	This page is fully interactive, giving the user the experience of interacting with our site. o	The Contact Form has four fields; Name, Email, Subject and Message. o	Each text field has a placeholder and the subject field has a dropdown menu with options.
+* This page provides the user with an interactive map of our warehouse, as well as a Contact Form.
+* This page is fully interactive, giving the user the experience of interacting with our site.
+* The Contact Form has four fields; Name, Email, Subject and Message.
+* Each text field has a placeholder and the subject field has a dropdown menu with options.
 Upon submitting, the form opens an email in a new tab.
 In the future this form will send an email without need for redirection.

  ![Contact Us Page](/readme-images/contactus-page.jpeg)